What Is Restaurant Keyword Research and Why It Matters

 Restaurant keyword research is the process of discovering the search terms diners use to find food, restaurants, cuisines, and local dining experiences.

-The right keywords help your restaurant:
+The right keywords should help your restaurant:

 - Rank higher on Google